 Most companies collect and process personal data of their employees as part of their employee attendance records.
-Let’s have a closer look at how these employee records should be properly handled in terms of the GDPR.
+Let’s have a closer look at how these employee records should be properly handled in terms of the GDPR and an audit log.

 Do we need a specific employee consent to record their attendance?